 This condition, or loss of interest or pleasure in usual activities, is characteristic of depression, some types of anxiety, as well as substance abuse, and schizophrenia.
 This condition predicts poor long-term outcomes, including suicide and poor treatment response.

 The good news is that combining therapy and anhedonia treatment medications is usually the most effective treatment for anhedonia and depression.
-Anhedonia medication and anhedonia supplements that alter how the brain processes rewards are beneficial to the symptoms.
+Anhedonia medication and supplements that alter how the brain processes rewards are beneficial to the symptoms.
 Moreover, some people also experience an improvement with lifestyle changes.
 For example, meditation, dietary changes, and better time management may help some people experience greater satisfaction.

 Best Medication for Anhedonia

 While selective serotonin reuptake inhibitors are the medications of the first choice for depression and anhedonia, other drugs are also available.
-Amphetamines such as Dexedrine act on dopamine and are particularly effective in people with chronic anhedonia due to treatment-resistant depression.
+Amphetamines such as Dexedrine act on dopamine and are particularly effective in people with chronic symptoms due to treatment-resistant depression.

-ECT Anhedonia
+ECT Treatment

 Electroconvulsive therapy (ECT) is an effective treatment for patients with MDD.
 It effectively treats this condition, a core symptom of major depressive disorder (MDD) resulting from maladaptive reward processing.
 [9]